Drivers Hours Laws

 The driver's hours regulations can seem complicated but the general rules are as follows:

 Drivers can drive for a maximum of 4.5 hours without taking a break.
-A minimum break of 45 Minutes must then be taken. (this break can also be taken in a block of 15 and 30 minutes in this order over the course of the 4.5 hours)
+A minimum break of 45 Minutes must then be taken. (this break can also be taken in a blocks of 15 minutes over the course of the 4.5 hours)

-The regular maximum driving hours per day is 9 hours over a maximum 13 hour working day* (Waiting time and breaks are included as part of the drivers working day)
+The regular maximum driving hours per day is 9 hours over a maximum 13 hour working day* (Waiting time, vehicle preparation and breaks are included as part of the drivers working day)

 *Please note that the driver's working day is calculated from the moment he takes over his vehicle to when he is finally parked up/finished at the end of his shift/day.

-However, your 9/12 hour booking does start when your driver picks you up.
+However your 9/12 hour booking starts when your driver picks you up.

 Most importantly a driver must take a daily overnight rest of 11 consecutive hours away from the vehicle.